 If you are unsuccessful in your application, we will keep your personal data for a maximum of six months after a recruitment campaign closes, after which time it will be securely destroyed.

-If you are successful, your information will be kept for the duration of your employment with us and for seven years after you leave our employment.
+If you are successful, your personal data relating your recruitment will be kept for the first six months of your employment with us.
+All other information will be kept for the duration of your employment with us and for seven years after that.

 What are your rights?